johnsonandjohnson/Bodiless-JS/packages/bodiless-components/doc/Iframe.md

   <Iframe nodeKey="iframe" src="https://johnsonandjohnson.github.io/Bodiless-JS/" />
  ```

   By default, src and height fields are editable.
-One can compose its own bodiless iframe component defining custom editable fields.
+One can compose its own BodilessJS iframe component defining custom editable fields.
 For example, lets make src and width editable.
-In order to do it, we will import src snippet from @bodiless/components, compose width snippet ourself and compose our custom EditableWidthIframe component.
+In order to do it, we will import src snippet from @bodiless/components, compose width snippet ourself and compose our custom `EditableWidthIframe` component.

   ``` js
   import {